 WHY TO LOVE THIS PLACE

 America’s Arctic Ocean, the Beaufort and Chukchi seas, provides habitat for countless species of wildlife and is central to life in coastal communities.
-This is one of the most unique marine ecosystems in the world, home to the entire population of U.S. polar bears.
-Many of America’s most beloved marine creatures thrive here, including whales, walrus, seals and countless birds.
-This marine wildlife, especially the endangered bowhead whale, is vital to the survival of the subsistence culture of the Inupiat people of Alaska’s North Slope.
-The Arctic Ocean also plays an important role in regulating the world’s climate, and whether or not the U.S. drills in the Arctic will have a major impact on the global effort to address climate change.
+This is one of the most unique marine ecosystems in the world, home to the entire population of U.S. polar bears as well as walrus, seals, bowhead whales, narwhals and more.
+The Arctic Ocean also plays a key role in regulating the world’s climate, and whether or not the U.S. drills in Arctic waters will have a major impact on the global effort to address climate change.

-The Arctic is warming at about twice the rate of the rest of the world, sea ice continues to decline, and Arctic waters are quickly becoming more acidic.
-One powerful way we can slow the effects of climate change is to limit the amount of fossil fuels we are burning, and an effective way to do that is to not open up new areas to intensive drilling.
+The Arctic is warming at three times the rate of the rest of the world, sea ice continues to decline, and Arctic waters are quickly warming and becoming more acidic.
+One powerful way we can slow the effects of climate change is to limit the amount of fossil fuels we are burning, and an effective way to do that is by not opening up new areas to intensive drilling.

 The Obama administration took bold steps to protect the Arctic and act on climate, withdrawing much of America’s Arctic Ocean (all of the Chukchi Sea and much of the Beaufort Sea) and portions of the Atlantic Ocean from leasing.
 These protections were under threat during the Trump administration, but thankfully remained in place, and the good news now is that citizens nationwide, from Alaska to Florida to New York, continue to stand up to keep fossil fuels in the ground and protect our coasts!